 1.A.24 The Gap Junction-forming Connexin (Connexin) Family

-Gap junctions, found in the plasma membranes of vertebrate animal cells, consist of clusters of closely packed pairs of transmembrane channels, the connexons, through which small molecules diffuse between neighboring cells.
+Gap junctions, found in the plasma membranes of vertebrate animal cells, consist of clusters of closely packed pairs of transmembrane channels, the connexons, through which small molecules diffuse between neighboring cells (Zhou and Jiang 2014).
 The connexons consist of homo- or heterohexameric arrays of connexins, and the connexon in one plasma membrane docks end-to-end with a connexon in the membrane of a closely opposed cell.
 The hemichannel is made of six connexin subunits (Kar et al., 2012).
 Over 15 connexin subunit isoforms are known.
 They vary in size between about 25 kDa and 60 kDa.
 They have four putative transmembrane α-helical spanners, and direct experimental evidence favors the α-helical folding of at least two of these TMSs.
 Connexins are similar in sequence and are designated connexins α1-8 and β1-6.
 Low resolution structural data are available for a gap junction membrane channel.
 A dodecameric channel is formed by the end-to-end docking of two hexamers, each displaying 24 TMSs (4 α-helical TMSs per connexin subunit) (Bosco et al., 2011).
 Gap junctional channels are parts of multiprotein complexes (Hervé et al., 2011).
 Regulation of cardiovascular connexins have been reviewed (Meens et al. 2013).

 Connexin channels have been reconstituted in unilamellar phospholipid vesicles from purified rat liver connexin 43.
 The vesicles were shown to be permeable to sucrose and the dye, lucifer yellow, and channel activity was reversibly inhibited by phosphorylation of connexin 43 by mitogen-activated protein (MAP) kinase.
 Other kinases may also effect inhibition.
 Gating of connexin 43 channels may therefore be regulated by phosphorylation of the connexin subunit in vivo.
 However, the cytoplasmic tails differ considerably in the size and amino acid sequence for different connexins and are predicted to be involved in the channel open and closed conformations.
 A ball and chain model for hemichannel conformational changes has been proposed for some connexins (e.g., Cx43) with large cytoplasmic tails (Liu et al., 2006).
 The tail folds into a ball or 'gating particle' and binds to the cytoplasmic loop domain, leading to channel closure (Liu et al., 2006).